lidormoryosef/KNN/README.md

 First the branch to check is the main branch.

-In our fourth assignment we were asked to expend our communucation so we can now work with a number of clients and offer them 5 different services, we did that by ????classify a given vector from the client based on the machine learning method: KNN.
+In our fourth assignment we were asked to expend our communucation so we can now work with a number of clients and offer them 6 different services, each client was assigned a thread that would be at his service for any of his requests.

  The services our server provides are presented in a menu, where are client needs to choose between 6 choices.
 ## The choices are: